App version: 0.1.0

 Insufficient Income

 In addition, lenders want to know that you’re earning enough income to pay your bills each month.
-If your income is unstable, or a lender doesn’t think it’s high enough to cover your payments, they might reject your loan application.
-Check out your options for personal loans without income verification.
+If your income is unstable or a lender doesn’t think it’s high enough to cover your payments, they might reject your loan application.
+However, there are options for personal loans without income verification.

 Loan Purpose Was Off Limits

-If you ask for a loan amount that is more than the lender thinks you can afford to pay back, you may get your loan denied.
+If you ask for a loan amount that is more than the lender thinks you can afford to pay back, your loan may be denied.
 Be sure to be realistic about the amount you ask for, and avoid applying for a loan for more money than you need.

 Missing Paperwork